braedon2/braedonmcdonald.ca/README.md

 ## generate_site.py

-This script the Jinja templates to generate the website.
+This script uses the Jinja templates to generate the website.
 It uses the local database to populate the `photo_albums_list.html` page with links and generates a page for each photo album.
 The photo albums are simple top down lists of the images.